-Subsidized counseling is available for PTS students at Trinity Counseling Service.
-Trinity Counseling Service (TCS) is a nonprofit counseling service begun in 1968 and licensed by the state of New Jersey.
+Subsidized counseling is available for PTS students at Trinity Counseling Service (TCS).
+Trinity Counseling Serviceis a nonprofit counseling service begun in 1968 and licensed by the state of New Jersey.
 Its mission is to provide quality, individualized clinical and wellness services in a caring environment to the community—regardless of a client’s ability to pay.

 Location and Accessibility